 When evaluating technology for your company, it’s important to not only look at the product itself, but to also evaluate the company behind that product.
 Every day, we pick up electronic devices or tools or gadgets and don’t think twice about where the product was made – or by whom.
 As consumers, we have been conditioned to the reality that very little of what we use in our day-to-day lives is actually made domestically.
 We’re the beneficiary of lower prices mainly due to the fact that the products we are buying are being produced in countries with economies that can simply offer a lower cost of production – lower salaries, lower overheads, etc. It’s something that most consumers don’t give a second thought to anymore.
 In many cases, the same can be said for commercial or industrial consumers.
-Every day, companies buy tools, equipment, or devices with little or no consideration for where the product was produced.
+Every day, companies buy tools and equipment, like handheld devices for barcode scanning, with little or no consideration for where the product was produced.
 Why shouldn’t they?
 The product looks good, works well – so what’s the problem?
 The problem is that, as a society, we have not only become accustomed to the fact that most products are foreign-made, but we’ve also become accepting of the direct and indirect shortcomings that come with these “off shore” products.
 And it’s not just the manufacturing of the product that has left the country.
 More and more, engineering has gone off shore as well.
 In some cases, even breakfix repair services are being done outside the United States.

 “Can You Hear Me Now?”…The Challenges of Foreign Support

 Any time a commercial or industrial user needs to roll out new technology to their stores, warehouses, plants, etc., there is always some degree of trepidation about things going smoothly – and they almost always don’t.
 It doesn’t matter if the rollout is 100 widgets, 1,000 gadgets, or 10,000 wizbangs, there will always be issues.
 There will always be problems that need to be solved and questions that need to be answered.
 How do these issues get resolved in the fastest way possible?
 Go to where the knowledge base is – right to the horse’s mouth.
 The fact is that the knowledge base is wherever the product was conceived.
 It’s genesis.
 Wherever the engineer or engineers are that developed it.
 Go there, and you will find all the answers.
 That’s a problem when the engineering group is 7,000 miles away and 14 hours ahead.
 Oh sure, the local company that sold the product has well trained technicians that will solve the problem soon – tomorrow, maybe – after they get an email back from “over there”.
 The fact is, there is no way that a well-trained tech support group, tethered to an engineering center in some far-away land, can be as efficient as a North American-based group.
 There are fewer time zone issues, no language barriers, and simply put, better service when the core knowledge base is here in North America.
 As consumers, we often experience this frustration ourselves when we call for help on a purchase and we end up speaking with a call center on the other side of the world, struggle to understand them, and then get frustrated when we realize they are following a script on a computer screen and that they don’t really know the product at all.
-In our industry as handheld computer manufacturers, this is a common problem.
+In our industry as being handheld computer manufacturers for barcode scanning devices, this is a common problem.

 Large Orders Hold Up Your Technology Deployment